 As the showers of light cascading from the roof of the painting depict, meditating on the Word of God is the birthplace and beginning point for revelation and it is the revelation of his purpose for existence from his Creator that transforms a Man to become a world transformer upon discovering his assignment and diligently developing and serving his gift.

 When any Man is illuminated by revelation, essentially the revelation of his origin in his Creator, what his Creator deposited in him, why he was created and what he was created to accomplish, he is empowered to discover his work and liberated to infiltrate his field of calling and diligently serve his gift until he restores order and transforms it through his influence and dominion.
-While this is alluded to in the painting by the light extinguishing the darkness thereby exposing the coded Scriptural text and the door that was buried under the callous texture, in the preparatory drawings, it is the magnificent figure elevated to a position of king and priest reigning and exercising dominion over the colony of earth that alludes to this (see fig 2).
+While this is alluded to in the painting by the light extinguishing the darkness thereby exposing the coded Scriptural text and the door that was buried under the callous texture, in the preparatory drawing (an x-ray taken from his work, "Heir of Inheritance"), it is the magnificent figure elevated to a position of king and priest reigning and exercising dominion and authority over the colony of earth that alludes to this (see fig 2).

-The golden light washing away the debris and exposing the Holy Scriptures is also a testament to how continuously meditating on the Word of God empowers and authorizes Man to flourish and be fruitful and profitable in his life by preserving his energy and time, as well as protecting his vitality, ideas, ingenuity and work from withering.
+The golden light washing away the debris and exposing the Holy Scriptures in "Redeemer of Dreams" is also a testament to how continuously meditating on the Word of God empowers and authorizes Man to flourish and be fruitful and profitable in his life by preserving his energy and time, as well as protecting his vitality, ideas, ingenuity and work from withering.
 Put differently, the revelation of a Man’s gift and purpose from his Creator retains his value by ascertaining that he prudently uses the tool of work and the gift of time to stretch his imagination and begin to take steps towards his glorious destiny with confidence and boldness.
-This is alluded to in the preparatory drawing showing a distinguished figure sheltered in carefully selected verses with its impressive hand and arm wrapped around clocks and other time measuring tools (see fig 3).
+This is alluded to in the preparatory drawing showing a distinguished figure abiding in carefully selected coded Scriptures with its impressive hand and arm wrapped around clocks and other important time-measuring tools (see fig 3).